Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: Introduction

 \subsection{Acknowledgments}

-We thank Michael Singer for having suggested some additional bibliographic pointers.
-We are grateful for the enthusiasm that he has showed for the questions tackled in this paper: this is encouraging for us to continue further in this direction.
+We thank Marni Mishna and Michael Singer for having suggested some additional bibliographic pointers.
+We are grateful to Michael Singer for the enthusiasm that he showed for the questions tackled in this paper: this is encouraging for us to continue further in this direction.
 We also thank Christopher Chiu, Martin Klazar and Sergey Yurkevich for interesting comments on the first version of the manuscript.
+We warmly thank the two anonymous referees for their detailed reports, their very interesting comments and their generous suggestions.